sportzer/scavenger/README.md

   - yellow '}': A bow.
 Required for firing arrows.
   - yellow '/': Arrows.
 If you have a bow, you can 'f'ire them to do 2 damage.
   - white '*': Rocks.
 Can be 't'hrown at enemies to do 1 damage.
   - red '%': Corpse.
 Drops when you kill enemies.
-Currently complete pointless.
+Will attract carnivores and scavengers.
   - green '+': Healing herbs.
 Heals 1 damage when 'e'aten.
   - cyan '*': Diamond.
 Try to get as many as possible without dying (the map contains 30).